 The Accreditation Committee will advise the education provider about what types of reports are required to demonstrate compliance with the conditions and when any reports are due.

-An education provider that has changed, or plans to change, a program that is on the Board’s list of approved programs must notify the Accreditation Committee about the change.
+An education provider that has changed, or plans to change, a program that is on the National Board’s list of approved programs must notify the Accreditation Committee about the change.
 Contact the Program Accreditation Team for more information.

-Any education provider that wants a program to be accredited must advise the Accreditation Committee as soon as possible.
+Education providers should notify the Accreditation Committee as soon as possible.
 This includes education providers that are planning to start new programs.

 The Accreditation Committee will advise each provider directly about what reports it needs to submit to the Committee.

 One of the pathways to qualify for registration is to hold a qualification from an approved program of study.
 See the programs of study approved by the National Board.

 No. There is a separate process with specific registration standards that must be met when you apply for registration as a health practitioner.

-For more information about the graduate registration process, visit the Graduate Applications page on the AHPRA website.
+For more information about the graduate registration process, visit the Graduate Applications page on the Ahpra website.

 The Accreditation Committee establishes teams to assess education providers and programs of study against accreditation standards.